benjaminRomano/android-fault-visualizer/README.md

 picture of the efficacy of code locality.
 In an ideal case, there is a linear scan of pages with a mixture of major and minor page faults (due to disk readahead).

 ![](./images/dex-visualization.png)

+**Caveat:** Whether a page fault is major or minor is determined using heuristics.
+Check out [docs](./docs/how-it-works.md) for more details.

 ### Diffing